SolidHal/itx-3588J-documentation/README.md

  1      8389kB  12.6MB  4194kB               uboot
 ```

-the second 4M partition isn't valid, the bootrom does not look there.
+the second 4M partition isn't valid, the bootrom does not look there. so we can't do A/B upgrades like that
 ```
 Trying to boot from MMC2
 Trying fit image at 0x4000 sector